 You will then hear from CLEW regarding the outcome of your application no later than 9 November 2022.

 Interviews and public debate between journalists and speakers follow different rules and practices in different parts of the world.
 To make the context of our media trip clear for all involved, we would like to set out the following framework guiding the interaction with participating journalists:

 - We work on the basis that statements made by participants can be quoted by the journalists present in their media reports.
 As a rule, conversations are “on the record”.

 - If speakers do not want to be quoted, we ask them to inform the participating journalists where this is the case.
 Remarks may then be made "off the record" and will not be quoted.

 - Outside Germany it is not common practice for journalists to seek authorisation for quotes before using them.
-If a speaker do require the participating journalists to check quotes with him or her before publishing, we ask speaker to advise journalists of this.
+If a speaker does require the participating journalists to check quotes with the speaker before publishing, we ask the speaker to advise journalists of this.

 Photos, audio or video recordings

 - We respect journalists’ fundamental right not to disclose the sources of their research.
 Some of the participants also come from countries where press freedom is under threat and where journalists are prosecuted.
 As a safeguard to participants’ rights and their well-being, we kindly ask the speakers not to take any photos or to make any film or audio recordings on which participants can be individually identified.

 - If the speakers would like to take photos or make audio or video recordings of our visit, they approach a staff member for Clean Energy Wire so that we can agree on safe and workable solutions.